-- Explicitly taught and planned sessions following the guidance of the New Literacy Framework. - Speaking and listening activities include role play, pair talk drama and hot seating in order to prepare the pupils for the writing process. - Word level work with explicit teaching of phonics and spelling. - Text level work using a range of genres will develop comprehension and composition skills and the understanding of print. - Letter formation and handwriting
+- Explicitly taught and planned sessions following the guidance of the New Literacy Framework. - Speaking and listening activities include role play, pair talk drama and hot seating in order to prepare the pupils for the writing process. - Word level work with explicit teaching of phonics, spelling and vocabulary. - Text level work using a range of genres will develop comprehension and composition skills and the understanding of print. - Letter formation and handwriting - Immersion in a print rich environment that promotes a reading culture and develops children's oral and written communication.

-The teaching of literacy in KS2 will include:
+The teaching of English in KS2 will include: